codebotinfinity2000/codebotinfinity2000/README.md

 - 👋 Hi, I’m @codebotinfinity2000
 - 👀 I’m interested in learning web/software development
-- 🌱 I’m currently learning html and CSS
+- 🌱 I’m currently learning html, CSS and javascript
 - 💞️ I’m looking to collaborate on ...
-Anything I can on my current level of nerdiness
+Anything I can at my current level of nerdiness
 - 📫 How to reach me ...
 Reach me here on github.com
 -   https://github.com/codebotinfinity2000/codebotinfinity2000.git